Buteyko Method: Does Breathing Less Increase Body O2?

 More about the Buteyko method

-The more info about history of this technique, testimonials of Western physicians, clinical effects, medical trials, and other Buteyko-related topics, click here: Buteyko. and Alexander Stalmatski.
+The more info about history of this technique, testimonials of Western physicians, clinical effects, medical trials, and other Buteyko-related topics, use the side links or this page: Buteyko breathing.
+Here is a page about the man who mainly brought the Buteyko technique to the Western world: Alexander Stalmatski.

 The Learning section of this site provides details of the Buteyko breathing exercises and required changes in lifestyle in order to achieve higher body oxygenation and defeat asthma, bronchitis, COPD and many other common conditions.